smartive/tslint-config/README.md

-# TSLint Config provided by smartive
+# TSLint configuration provided by smartive

 The rules in this package are based on [TSLint Config Airbnb](https://github.com/progre/tslint-config-airbnb) (also see [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript)) and modified to fit our company's coding guidelines.